philanc/slua/README.md

 It can be used anywhere, whatever the platform dynamic linker.
 The Linux x86 version is built with the Musl C library which allows a very compact executable.
 If the i586 version is built, it can be run on any Linux system (x86 or x86_64)

-It can be dropped and run from any directory, without interference or dynamic library incompatibilities.
+It can be dropped and run from any directory, without interference with the local dynamic libraries and linker.

 On the other end, obviously, slua cannot load dynamic C libraries.
 It is *not* intended to be a replacement for a full fledged Lua installation.